 The prospect of pupils working away from the direct supervision of the teacher is not without its problems.
 A number of teachers alluded to the fact that it was not always possible to determine the extent to which the pupils were actually learning, or indeed whether they were engaged in the task in hand at all, even in relatively 'structured' situations.
+Reflecting in a video diary on a lesson in which a pre-selected Internet site was used to complete a worksheet, a teacher in Blackheath Secondary School remarked that it "wasn't difficult to keep them on task, it was just very difficult to make sure they were on the right task".

 Observations of ICT-focussed sessions confirmed that even with the best-appointed ICT rooms and the most carefully planned lessons, monitoring the activities of 20 or more users proved problematic for many teachers.
 However, this also proved difficult to resolve for teachers with a limited number of machines back in the classroom.
+While there were fewer computer-users to 'keep an eye on', the teacher was at the same time required to organise activities for the remainder of the class who were not using ICT: